 Insurance often covers breast reduction surgery, if you meet the criteria specific to your insurance plan.
 There are some barriers introduced by the insurance companies, to include the amount of breast tissue that is removed.
 We recommend that you check your policy concerning breast reduction coverage to be informed of what is a covered benefit and what is considered cosmetic.

 As you consider options to reduce your breast size, doing your homework and educating yourself about the breast reduction options in San Diego as well as the choice of surgeons is essential.
 At Restore SD Plastic Surgery, our team partners with you to customize a treatment plan that is individualized to your body, aesthetic goals, and timeline.
-Dr. Trent Douglas and Dr. Katerina Gallus are committed to patient safety and are both certified by the American Board of Plastic Surgery as well as being members of the American Society of Plastic Surgeons and the American Society for Aesthetic Plastic Surgery.

 Give us a call at 858-239-2486 to book your breast reduction consultation today!